aws-samples/sagemaker-run-notebook/QuickStart.md

 To follow this recipe, you'll need to have AWS credentials set up that give you full permission on CloudFormation.
 You'll add more permissions with the installed policy later in the recipe.

-You'll need one file that was provided with this distribution: sagemaker_run_notebook-0.13.0.tar.gz.
+You'll need installation file that you can download from the [latest release][release]: sagemaker_run_notebook-0.13.0.tar.gz.

 #### 1. Install the library